 At Spring Hill, as elsewhere, enslaved people did the foundational work of building and sustaining the plantation.
 African people brought their practices and knowledge to North Carolina, shaping the architectural, agricultural, culinary and cultural traditions that are part of shared regional identity today.
 Some people who were enslaved at Spring Hill lived and worked in the plantation owner's house; most lived in separate housing.
 Enslaved people tended their own small gardens, hearths and burial sites.
 Few traces of their communal life remain on the site today.

 John Hunter is one important link to this part of the site's past.
 Born in 1764, John lived for 12 years as a free man after surviving 101 years of enslavement, including at Spring Hill.
 He was a skilled iron worker and minister.
 Research is underway to learn more about his lineage, as well as those of Ned and Isaac Hunter, also enslaved at Spring Hill.
 This research has been a collaboration between the descendants of the plantation owners and the descendants of those who were enslaved to discover ancestral roots and forge present-day connections.
 Dix Hospital was built on the foundations of plantation life.
-In 1864, 29 acres of the plantation were sold by Hunter heir Maria Hall to the state for North Carolina's first mental health care facility.
+In 1850, 53 acres of the plantation property were sold by Hunter heir Maria Hall to the state, and combined with 129 acres purchased from Sylvester Smith to create North Carolina's first mental health care facility.
 Records show that enslaved people built the original infrastructure for the hospital.